This is the next century

 Yes, it really, really, really could happen

-When the days they seem to fall through you, well just let them go
+When the days, they seem to fall through you

-No one here is alone, satellites in every home
+No one here is alone

-Yes the universal's here, here for everyone
+Yes, the universal's here, here for everyone

 Every paper that you read

-Says tomorrow is your lucky day
+Says tomorrow's your lucky day

 Well, here's your lucky day